-- There is a short Eucharist (Holy Communion) service on Wednesdays at 12.15 and on Saturdays at 10.00 (Morning Prayer on the 1st Saturday in the month).
+- There is a short Eucharist (Holy Communion) service on Wednesdays at 12.15.
 That on the first Wednesday of the month has a special focus on healing.

 - Community of the Cross of Nails Prayers are offered each Friday at 12 noon.
 This time of reflection and prayer lasts just under 30 minutes and, like most of the services at St Martin's, includes the Coventry Litany of Reconciliation.

 - An Amnesty Group meets on the second Saturday of the month at 11.00.
 Street Angels, volunteers who are available to befriend young people in distress on the streets during the night at weekends, use the church.